Marcoasf10/TravelBook/README.md

 - Download the google-services.json file and place it in the app/ directory.

 4. **Configure Google Maps**:
-- Create an account in "Google for Developers" if you don't have one already.
-Generate an API key with "Maps JavaScript API".
+- Create an account in `Google for Developers` if you don't have one already.
+Generate an API key with `Maps JavaScript API`.
 - Create a secrets.properties file under root with the entry: "MAPS_API_KEY={YOUR_API_KEY}"

 5. **Run the app**: